CiiDub/cursor_tricks/Readme.md

 _Menu Scripts_ let you prepend a script to a native menu command and optionally continues with command.
 As well as append a script so it runs after the command.
 Just a great idea.

-_Scratchpad_ is a persistent document in BBedit.
+_Scratchpad_ is a persistent document in BBEdit.
 The name really kind of says it.
 It doesn’t sound like much but in practice it’s great.

 _Unix Worksheets_ are documents that will execute shell commands when you __⌃ ↵__ at the end of a line.
 It’s the command line meets a text document.
-You can make and save as many as you like but BBedit also has a persistent one available through the _Window_ menu just like Scratchpad.
+You can make and save as many as you like but BBEdit also has a persistent one available through the _Window_ menu just like Scratchpad.

 I have these two persistent documents assigned to __⌘ 1__ and __⌘ 2__ respectively.